stateos/IntrOS/README.md

 --------

 - kernel works in cooperative (non-preemptive) mode only
+- kernel can operate in tick-less mode (32-bit timer required)
 - signals (auto clearing, protected)
 - events
 - flags (any, all)